lsst-dm/dmtn-059/index.rst

 4. For every new DESDM filetype needed to add definitions describing on how to gather metadata.

     a.
-As mentioned in the raw section, currently treating files as regular fits files and using the same mechanism to read the files as DESDM.
+As mentioned in the raw section, currently treating files as regular FITS files and using the same mechanism to read the files as DESDM.
 With the afwimage layer and butler layer trying to abstract away the format of the file, this is probably not the long term solution.

 5. Manually ran command-line tasks to produce schema files.
 Saved with unique filenames (e.g., :file:`deepCoadd_peak_Vw_2017_14.fits` where `w_2017_14` is the software stack version) in DESDM archive.
 (Wrote a script to make it easier to generate new files.
 But could write a pipeline to do this which would automatically put files in home archive.)